5 things for November 3: It's here, but taxing questions remain

 Warren said so Thursday after being asked by CNN's Jake Tapper whether she believes that the Democratic campaign organization was tipped in favor of Clinton over her primary opponent, Sen. Bernie Sanders

 Her comments came in response to an excerpt from a new book by Donna Brazile, former interim chair of the Democratic National Committee, detailing the final months of the 2016 campaign.
-In the excerpt published in Politico this week, Brazile says Clinton's team was given operational control over the party committee before Clinton was the nominee because of the massive amounts of funds they raised for the DNC.
+In the excerpt published in Politico this week, Brazile says Clinton's team was given operational control over the party committee before Clinton was the nominee because of the massive amounts of funds it raised for the DNC.

-Brazile's story points to a longstanding rift among Democrats that casts concern over how the party will handle their opportunities in the 2020 election.
+Brazile's story points to a longstanding rift among Democrats that casts concern over how the party will handle its opportunities in the 2020 election.

 3. The Weinstein effect